pigeonflight/Recipe-Website-Tutorial/bottleRecipeDocs/_build/html/_sources/tutorials/planning-and-mockups.txt

 For this layout I've decided to use the deco.gs_ framework.
 In addition to these frameworks new applications like Initializr_ help to get you started quickly.

 The deco.gs system uses a combination of two CSS classes ".row" and ".cell" to acheive layout.
-The cells are supplemented by special `position-` and `width-` convenience classes, which determine **where** within a row a cell will be placed as well as **how much space** that cell takes up.
+The cells are supplemented by special `position-` and `width-` ``convenience classes``, which determine **where** within a row a cell will be placed as well as **how much space** that cell takes up.

 In the example below we use two different cell widths [#]_, `width-4` and `width-12` to create our layout.